wkillerud/some-sass/README.md

 Try documenting your mixins and functions with SassDoc comment blocks.

 <video src="https://user-images.githubusercontent.com/1223410/209579456-885e965c-2d1f-490a-9d81-77fb145fcc3c.mp4" data-canonical-src="https://user-images.githubusercontent.com/1223410/209579456-885e965c-2d1f-490a-9d81-77fb145fcc3c.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px;"></video>

+If you use `%placeholder-selectors`, you will get suggestions for them both when using them and when writing them.
+All features work with placeholders, including code navigation, SassDoc on hover, and more.

 ### Information on hover